 The biggest weakness of point and shoot cameras is their lack of zoom.
 They don’t have the best lens for safari.
-The average point and shoot do have a 10x zoom which sounds like a lot but alas is not when it comes to capturing animals.
+The average point and shoot camera do have a 10x zoom which sounds like a lot but alas is not when it comes to capturing animals.

 The next level up is the bridge camera – this is basically halfway between a point and shoot and a DSLR camera.
-So the zoom is better than a point and shoot as its ability to react to fast action – but it is still not to the quality of the DSLR.
-This is the in-between option with prices which reflect that.
+So the zoom on a bridge camera is better than a point and shoot as its ability to react to fast action – but it is still not to the quality of the DSLR camera.
+This is the in-between option with prices that reflect that.

-Generally, the best option for a safari camera is a Digital SLR camera.
+Generally, the best zoom camera option for a safari is a Digital SLR camera.
 This is the type of camera that professionals tend to use but it does not mean it is out of scope for the average photographer or new photographer.
-Indeed, I have had mine for years.
+Indeed, I have had my digital SLR camera for years.
 The camera body itself is not that expensive.
-Where the cost can come in is the lens.
+Where the cost can come in is getting the best lens.

 Most digital SLR cameras come with a wide lens on purchase.
 In order to zoom it is necessary to buy another lens.
 A digital SLR body with a strong zoom lens held firmly will produce the clearest and best safari shots.
-Of course, to achieve this there is considerable cost involved.
+Of course, to achieve this there is a considerable cost involved.
 This is the best zoom in camera option.

 Mirrorless cameras are not too far away from a DSLR.
-However, there are fewer options when it comes to lenses and they are still not quite as fast as a DSLR which is often critical with safari photography.
+However, there are fewer options for mirrorless cameras when it comes to lenses and they are still not quite as fast as a DSLR which is often critical with safari photography.

 A Go Pro or 360 cameras can work really well in capturing the safari experience of a game drive.
-However, my personal experience with them on safari has not been great.
-As they tend to cover a wide range the animals themselves become quite tiny and inconsequential.
-Yes they are great for capturing a mood and feel but my personal opinion is they are not best suited to safari.
+However, my personal experience with these types of camera on safari has not been great.
+A Go Pro of 360 camera will cover a wide range but the animals themselves become quite tiny and inconsequential.
+Yes, they are great for capturing a mood and feel but my personal opinion is they are not best suited to safari.

 I haven’t mentioned drones as they are not allowed in many private game reserves or national parks as they can scare the animals.

 - The Sony Cyber-Shot RX 100 is a fantastic option for those new to photography who are looking to get a decent shot without having to learn how to become professional photographers.
 The Sony Cyber-Shot RX 100 camera will make most of the decisions for you to determine the best shot and it has an excellent zoom range – great for safari.
-It is a sturdy camera with effective image stabilisation – also good to capture those fast moving animals!
+It is a sturdy camera with effective image stabilization – also good to capture those fast-moving animals!

-[easyazon_image align=”none” height=”500″ identifier=”B010X7TG0Y” locale=”UK” nw=”y” nf=”y” src=”https://images-eu.ssl-images-amazon.com/images/I/41eW0C302jL.jpg” rel=”nofollow noopener” tag=”theboutiquead-21″ width=”500″] This is a very innovative camera that has jumped to the head of the queue in this category.
+This is a very innovative camera that has jumped to the head of the queue in this category.
 It has a very large sensor for this type of camera and this is critical to clear images – very important with animal shots.
-It is also particularly good in low light and has a very fast autofocus – great for sunrise and sunset on safari and for catching those animals on the move.
+This Sony camera is also particularly good in low light and has very fast autofocus – great for sunrise and sunset on safari and for catching those animals on the move.

-Best Mirrorless Cameras for Safari[easyazon_image align=”center” height=”381″ identifier=”B00KT69ZNI” locale=”UK” nw=”y” src=”https://images-eu.ssl-images-amazon.com/images/I/51-efu7S1bL.jpg” rel=”nofollow noopener” tag=”theboutiquead-21″ width=”500″] This is a particularly good buy as Sony have brought in subsequent models – bringing the price down on this fantastic camera.
-It is packed full of features and will give you some great clear shots.
-It is also a nice small size.
-And it has a very fast auto focus for this type of camera, enabling animals in action to be more likely to be captured in focus.
-Check Prices on the Sony Alpha a6000
+This is a particularly good buy as Sony has brought in subsequent models – bringing the price down on this fantastic camera.
+The Sony Alpha A6000 is packed full of features and will give you some great clear shots.
+It is also a nice small-sized camera.
+And the Sony Alpha has a very fast autofocus for this type of camera, enabling animals in action to be more likely to be captured in focus.

 Best DSLR Cameras for Safari